CodeByAD/MNXB01ProjectE/README.md

 Do not include picking out a specific year
 Do not inculde the third and fourth commands in the section: #Cleanes the dashes separating the dates Now run Cleaner.sh with the path to your data file and either provide the cleaneddata path in the code for result 3.1 or move the cleaneddata to the same directory as the skeleton.
-Run root in the folder where the skeleton exists with the temponday functions not commented out in project.cpp.
+Run root in the folder where the skeleton exists with the temponday functions not commented out in project.cpp but the others commented out to avoid calling multiple functions at once.
 Type project()

 To produce result 3.3: